DEFINE

 To write well-structured programs, avoid global variables.
 If you need persistent data storage during a program's execution, use variables local to the module and give access to them with functions, or make the module variables PUBLIC to other modules.
 For more details, see Declaration context.

 Variables can be defined with the ATTRIBUTES() clause, to specify meta-data information for the variable.
-For more details, see Variable attributes.
+For more details, see Attributes on variable definitions.

 Variables can be defined to hold a function reference.
 Best practice is to declare a user-defined type with the function type, then define the variables using the user type.